MystenLabs/dapol/README.md

 ### CLI

+There is no downloadable executable ([yet](https://github.com/silversixpence-crypto/dapol/issues/110)) so the CLI has to be built from source.
 You will need to have the rust compiler installed:
 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs >> ./rustup-init.sh
 ./rustup-init.sh -y --no-modify-path